11th Grade Checklist

 Your junior year will most likely be the year you are taking the most AP and generally challenging classes.
 Concentrate on maintaining a strong GPA throughout your junior year.
 More than test prep, extracurricular activities, or letters of recommendation, your grades is the number one factor for college admissions, so you have to make your GPA your top priority.

-If at any point you feel your grades slipping, reach out immediately for help from your teachers, guidance counselors, and MEK Review’s School Support tutoring.
+If at any point you feel your grades slipping, reach out immediately for help from your teachers, guidance counselors, and contact us at MEK Review.